 Skip to content

-Convert WebP to JPG on Windows with Paint, FFmpeg, or GetCompress.
-For email attachments and apps that only accept JPEG.
+Convert WebP to JPG on Windows with GetCompress, Paint, or PowerShell.
+Flatten transparency first for email, slides, and apps that only accept JPEG.

 By Petr Samokhin

 A project folder lands with WebP exports from the web team.
-Your colleague opens them in Outlook or PowerPoint and gets blank placeholders.
+A colleague opens them in Outlook or PowerPoint and gets blank placeholders.
 Many CRM uploads, print vendors, and older Windows apps still expect JPEG.
-The mismatch is common when production ships modern formats but sales, support, and vendors live in email and slide decks.
-Converting locally avoids asking everyone to install codecs and keeps staging assets off third-party upload tools.

 WebP vs JPEG